How to write a dissertation introduction

 Example relevance and importance

-This is perhaps the most important part of your introduction—it sets up the aims and expectations of the rest of your dissertation.
-How you formulate your objective will depend on your discipline, topic and focus, but it should always answer the question: what is the central aim and purpose of your research?
+This is perhaps the most important part of your introduction — it sets up the expectations of the rest of your dissertation.
+How you formulate your research questions and objectives will depend on your discipline, topic and focus, but you should always clearly state the central aim of your research.

 If your research aims to test hypotheses you can formulate them here, along with a conceptual framework that posits relationships between variables.
 Sometimes the hypotheses will come later in the dissertation, after your literature review.

 Example research question

 How do high school students in London engage with the UK government’s policies on climate change?